-We consider a decisionmaker who forms beliefs over a state $\theta$, which takes one of two values with equal probability, say $\theta \in \{-1,1\}$.
-At time $t$, the decisionmaker has access to observation $s_t\in \{-1,1\}$ informative of the state $\theta$, and independent conditional on the $\theta$.
-Throughout, we use the term ``signal'' as a generic term for information, and the term ``observation'' or ``draw'' for signals $s_t$ that provide \emph{direct} information about the state.
-We use $P(\cdot )$ to denote \emph{objective} probabilities associated with the data generating process, and $b(\theta \mid \cdot)$ to denote the decisionmaker's \emph{subjective} beliefs about the state.
+Our experiments consider a simple belief updating problem.
+Participants form beliefs over a state $\theta$, which takes one of two values with equal probability, say $\theta \in \{\text{\emph{yellow}, \emph{blue}}\}$.
+We write $\hat p_{t}$ to denote a participant's belief that $\theta =\text{\emph{yellow}}$, given all the information observed by period $t$.
+We use the term ``signal'' as a generic term for information throughout.
+Our interest is in two kinds of information participants may have access to: \emph{draws} and \emph{retractions}.

-Each observation $s_t$ can either be \emph{true}, in which case $s_t=\theta$, or \emph{noise}, in which case it is given by an independent $\epsilon_{t}$.
-We denote the former event by $\{n_{t}=0\}$ and the latter by $\{n_{t}=1\}$.
-Formally,